curtispuetz/pypp-docs/docs/lang_features/resources.md

 # Resources

-There is a built-in function `res_dir()` which returns a string for the path to the project resources dir.
-The resources dir located at `.pypp/resources`.
+There is a built-in function `res_dir()` which returns a string for the path to the project resources directory.
+The resources directory located at `.pypp/resources`.

 ## Usage